Getting Started

 reset()Reset phase to zero

-Construction differs between languages — Python’s LFO needs the sample rate and is typically lazily initialized inside process; Rust’s Lfo::new() is const fn and goes in a static mut:
+Python’s LFO needs the sample rate and is typically built lazily; Rust’s Lfo::new() is const fn and lives in a persist_mut!:

 _lfo = None